 Some of the benefits of metal shingle roofing include:

-Metal shingles have a very residential look compared to traditional vertical seam style metal roofs that can make homes look agricultural or commercial.
+- Aesthetics Metal shingles have a very residential look compared to traditional vertical seam style metal roofs that can lend homes a more agricultural look.
 Metal shingles can be crafted to look like shingles, wood shakes, high-end slate, or event tile roofs.
 The development of multi-hued colors has brought even greater variety to these products.

 One of the consistent leaders in metal shingles has been Classic Metal Roofing Systems’ Rustic Shingle product line.
 This product was developed in 1959 by industrial giant Kaiser Aluminum.
 Classic purchased the product line from Kaiser in 1980 and has produced it ever since.
 As a result, Rustic Shingle is probably the most proven residential roofing product manufactured today.
 Other roofing materials have not proven the test of time but this product has remained relatively unchanged in the 60 years since it was first produced, now protecting hundreds of thousands of structures across the globe.